 Some allergy sufferers are experiencing a delayed reaction after allergy shots (myself included).
 If you’re among those who have experienced this, don’t worry, you’re not alone.
 Here’s what you need to know about delayed reactions and how to cope with them.

-What is a delayed reaction?
+What is an allergy shot delayed reaction?

 I wish I had a better picture, but do you know how hard it is to get an image of your own elbow?!

-Are delayed reactions common?
+Are delayed reactions after immunotherapy common?

 How to know if you’re having a delayed reaction after getting allergy shots

-A delayed reaction to your allergy shot is marked by a range of symptoms, some of which may not appear until hours or days after you receive the injection.
+A delayed reaction to your allergy shot is marked by a range of allergy attack-like symptoms, some of which may not appear until hours or days after you receive the injection.
 Symptoms of a delayed reaction can include the following:

 - Coughing